makogan02/cse15l-lab-reports/Lab4.md

 # Lab 4 #

-**Note:** While doing this assignmentr my internet crashed and I was disconnected from the server multiple times.
-Therefore some images don't include previous step's code.
+**Note:** While doing this assignment my internet crashed and I was disconnected from the server multiple times.
+Therefore some images don't include the previous step's code.

 ## Step 4  ##
 I pressed <ctrl+v> to paste "ssh cs15lfa23qy@ieng6.ucsd.edu" since I had it in my clipboard and pressed &lt;enter&gt;.
 This connected me to the remote server